tresni/IGES/README.md

-# IndieGala Giveaway Enhancement Suite
+# [IndieGala Giveaways][Giveaways] Enhancement Suite

 ## Description

-Hides games in the Giveaway that you already have.
+Hides games in the [Giveaways][] that you already have.
 Working on infinite scroll and other options that will make it much easier to use the website and find what you are looking for.

 ## Todo